-How Long Is The Tier 2 General Visa Cooling Off Period?
+How Long Is the Tier 2 Visa and ICT Visa Cooling Off Period?

 Can I Switch Employers Instead Of Leaving The Country?